TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 }
 ```

-* First two methods are compatible with `useSyncExternalStore` methods
-* Note that `subscribe` needs to return a method that cancels the subscription
-* I've decided to make snapshot a number
-* The full implementation of the interface will be based on an event log so index of entry in event log is a natural and minimal snapshot
+After all that build up, there should be no surprises with the interface.
+The first two methods are compatible with the required parameters from `useSyncExternalStore`.
+The interface is generic on `Snapshot` so each implementation can use whatever it wants to represent a snapshot.
+Note that the subscribe method returns a function that React can use to cancel the subscription.

-* The rest is the minimal interface needed to retrieve data.
-Each method takes a snapshot and should return data corresponding to that snapshot
-* For now cell value is just a string.
-Will eventually be some kind of typed union thing supporting multiple data types.
+The remaining functions are the minimal interface needed to retrieve data.
+Each method takes a `Snapshot` parameter and should return data corresponding to that snapshot.
+For now the cell value is just a string.
+We'll eventually need some kind of typed union thing that can support multiple data types.

 # React Spreadsheet Data